-- 1. Perform all steps as required for short-term storage. - Run chassis engine to normal operating temperature.
+- 1. Perform all steps as required for short-term storage. - 2.
+Run chassis engine to normal operating temperature.
 Operate automotive air conditioner(s) to lubricate compressor seals.

 Drain engine oil, replace filter, refill engine with fresh oil. - 3.
 Remove windshield wiper blades and store inside the motor home. - 4.
 Charge and remove both the chassis and house battery(ies).
 Store in a cool, dry place, and check the charge and water level every 30 days.
 If the specific gravity is being checked, recharge the battery when it drops to 1.220.
 With the advent of computer controlled engine and transmission management systems certain procedures must be followed whenever the chassis battery is disconnected or replaced.
 Please refer to your Chassis Operator's/Owner's Guide/Manual for any instructions supplied by the chassis manufacturer with respect to this subject.

-If your motor home is equipped with a solar battery charger, it will trickle charge both house and chassis batteries.
-The battery disconnect switch must be ON for the solar charger to charge the batteries.
+If your motor home is equipped with a solar battery charger, it will trickle charge the house battery.
+The battery disconnect switch does not have to be ON for the solar charger to charge the battery.